Recovering

 Workers may develop silicosis for various reasons, including a lack of adequate safety equipment, exposure to unsafe levels of respirable silica particles, or failure to comply with safety regulations.
 Whatever the cause, workers with silicosis may be entitled to workers’ compensation benefits under Pennsylvania’s no-fault workers’ compensation system.
 The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to helping those suffering from a work-related illness obtain the medical care, wage replacement, and other benefits to which they are entitled.

-The Occupational Safety and Health Administration (OSHA) reports that approximately 2.3 million workers in the U.S. are exposed to silica.
+The Occupational Safety and Health Administration (OSHA) reports that approximately 2.3 million workers in the U.S. are exposed to silica dust.
 According to OSHA, silicosis typically develops when workers are exposed to respirable crystalline silica during the manufacturing of certain products and during certain construction or agricultural operations.

-Respirable crystalline silica are small particles, at least 100 times smaller than sand, which can become stuck in ones’ lungs when inhaled.
+Silica consists of small, fine particles, at least 100 times smaller than sand, which can become stuck in one’s lungs when inhaled.
 Workers are at increased risk of developing silicosis if they engage in activities that expose them to respirable crystalline silica dust, such as:

 Preventing Silicosis